(Social Work and Family Studies)

 The well-being of individuals, couples, and families is a national and global concern.
 Family studies is an integrative field that synthesizes knowledge from many liberal arts disciplines, particularly economics, political science, psychology, social work, and sociology.

-Social Work and Family Studies offers a concentration in family studies.
+The Social Work and Family Studies Department offers a concentration in family studies.

 Recommendations for Graduate Study